tpott/pub_musings/silentdisco2/README.md

 * Playing one song while another is already playing.
 Its not correctly `.pause()`ing the song that was playing first.
 * The git commit ID on the NowPlaying.js component takes a long time to render.
+* Loading the party doesn't load the current timestamp based on the last parsed pause.
+Or last play with currentTime = target + diff (?).
+* Idk if websockets are working correctly?